AdamSLevy/go-doc/README.md

 1. Clone the repo.
 Currently I don't have the vanity import path set up, so you need to clone it manually.
 2. cd path/to/go-doc && make install
+3. Reload your shell.

 This will run `go install` and then `go-doc -install-completion` which will prompt you about the three files it can install.

 Type `?[enter]` for more info about each file.
 They are summarized below as well.

+Type `p[enter]` to just print the file to stdout for you to review or redirect.

+Note that `ZSH_CUSTOM` must be exported for the zsh completion plugin to install successfully.
+Usually this is at the top of your `.zshrc` if you're using Oh My Zsh but just may not be exported.

 ### Go Drop In Replacement
 If you want to use `go-doc` as a drop in replacement for `go doc` then you need